nkinder/docker-ipsilon/README.md

     docker run --name ipsilon -h ipsilon.example.test --link freeipa-server:ipa -e PASSWORD=<FreeIPA Admin Password> ipsilon

+If you want to expose the Ipsilon service on your actual network, you will want to map port 443 to your container host system.
+In addition, you will want to register a reachable IP address for the Ipsilon container in the FreeIPA DNS server.
+This can be accomplished by adding the following options to your 'docker run' command:

+    -p 443:443 -e IPSILON_IP_ADDRESS=<ip address>

 The FreeIPA server should also use Fedora 21, as the FreeIPA admin commands used when installing Ipsilon need to match the FreeIPA server version to work properly.